SainsburyWellcomeCentre/monitor_blanking/README.md

 # Monitor Blanking

-A TTL-controlled hardware switch designed to blank monitor displays for use in behavioural experiments.
+A TTL-controlled light switch designed to blank monitor displays for use in behavioural experiments.

 > **Note:** This device modifies existing monitors.
 Some tuning may be required depending on the model.